bhavya1006/Machine-Learning/README.md

 <p>
 <br>
-Machine Learning has many accurate models depended on different accuracy and data consistency.
+Machine Learning has many accurate models dependent on different accuracy and data consistency.
 The accuracy is most important, which indicates the correctness of the model for the real life problems and to get more feedback to improve.
 </h3>
 </p>